marzeverett/gizmo_arcade_game/README.md

         - val
             - bunch of val .txt files

+**You should now delete the "placeholder.txt" files from each folder.**

 ### The .txt files
 If you look an individual .txt file, you will see something in it like this